lims4010/elo-discord-bot/README.md

 ## Commands

-Must be sent through channel labeled #melee and start with '--' indentifier.
+Must be sent through channel labeled #smash and start with '--' indentifier.

 ```
 -- register me